Colitis can have numerous causes, from infection to inflammatory bowel disease, drug interactions, and allergic reactions.

-Certain medications, mainly nonsteroidal anti-inflammatory drugs (NSAIDs) have been linked to inflamed colon in some people.
-Elderly people and people with a history of long-term use of NSAIDs appear to be at highest risk for developing this type of colitis.
+Certain medications, mainly nonsteroidal anti-inflammatory drugs (NSAIDs), have been linked to the inflamed colon in some people.
+Older people and people with a history of long-term use of NSAIDs appear to be at the highest risk of developing this type of colitis.

 Even though there are different types of colitis with different causes, most of the symptoms are the same:

 - abdominal pain and cramping

 Treatment for colitis may vary depending on the cause.
 If it’s caused by an allergy to a certain food or side effect from a drug, your doctor will recommend removing the food from your diet or changing medication.

 Most types of colitis are treated using medication and changes to diet.
 The goal of treatment for colon inflammation is to reduce the inflammation-causing symptoms.

 - anti-inflammatory drugs, such as corticosteroids and aminosalicylates

 - anti-diarrheal medications

 - supplements, such as iron, calcium, and vitamin D

 The following lifestyle changes may help relieve your symptoms: